-While peer pressure isn't normally seen as a positive thing, with group therapy it can be subtle forms of peer pressure.
-Now, this doesn't mean judging someone or making them feel guilty or trying to intimidate someone into behaving in a certain way.
-However, since other members of the group provide positive feedback and advice for addressing challenges, a sense of responsibility arises in wanting to please and be accepted by the group, which can help you move towards achieving your goals.Group therapy provides a safety net that builds trust.
+This doesn't mean judging someone or making them feel guilty or trying to intimidate someone into behaving in a certain way.
+Instead, since other members of the group provide positive feedback and advice for addressing challenges, a sense of responsibility arises in wanting to please and be accepted by the group, which can help you move towards achieving your goals.Group therapy provides a safety net that builds trust.
 Enlisting the camaraderie, companionship, and support from group members allows you to leave the group knowing that, even if you stumble, you have others to lean on.Group therapy is an effective tool for those struggling with mental health issues.
 It helps you realize that you are not alone, makes it easier to give and receive support, and helps you find your “voice”.